papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 Going through the lessons slowly has given me an appreciation of how much there is to know about styling content for a browser.

-I knew it was difficult, ofcourse.
+I knew it was difficult, of course.
 I have been struggling through CSS, with mixed results, since I first began to learn to code four years ago.
 Not terrible CSS, but not particularly great, either.

 **CSS for JavaScript Developers** is jam packed with information.
 Each module of the course has made clear **several things** that I have mentally skimmed over many times - all the while hoping for the best as I skimmed.